Won't Somebody Dance with Me: History

 This autobiographical song, inspired by an event from de Paul's teenage years, included some spoken dialogue by a male voice; on the original single it was by the BBC Radio 1 DJ Ed Stewart.
 It was her last single released on the MAM Records label.
 The recording was produced by de Paul and the strings were arranged by Christopher Gunning.
 It received positive reviews from the music press with favourable reviews from the likes of John Peel and British music critic Ian MacDonald of the NME writing "a perfect pop record and a certain smash hit".
+US music industry magazines also praised the song, with Cash Box magazine listing it under its "Pick for the Week" section and stating "Her tender vocal, when coupled with a perfectly fitting string section, gives this one greater hit potential than any disk she has had released since her tremendous "Sugar Me" a year ago".
+"Record World" gave the release a recommendation in its "Spins and Sales" listing.

-The single reached number 14 in the UK Singles Chart in November 1973, where it spent seven weeks on the chart, number 9 in the Irish Singles Chart, number 4 on the Israeli chart, number 17 on the Netherlands singles chart, and number 3 on the Radio Northsea International Top 30.
+The single reached number 14 on the UK Singles Chart in November 1973, where it spent seven weeks on the chart, number 9 on the Irish Singles Chart, number 4 on the Israeli chart, number 17 on the Netherlands singles chart, and number 3 on the Radio Northsea International Top 30.
+It also spent two weeks on the Swedish "Tio I topp" charts, peaking at number 20.
 The song was re-released as the B-side to "Sugar Me" on the MAM record label in 1977, presumably to tie in with de Paul's "Rock Bottom" which was her entry for that year's Eurovision Song Contest and was in the UK Singles Chart at the same time.